-Weather observations by satellites and radars provide good resolutions in both time and space and are also available for areas of which there are few other observations, such as at sea.
+Weather observations by satellites and radars provide high resolutions in both time and space and cover gegraphical areas where there are few other observations, such as at sea.
 Satellite and radar data are of special importance when monitoring weather progress and severe storms.
 Remote sensing is also important as input in weather forecast models.

 The word radar is an acronym for: Radio Detection and Ranging.
 It is thus by radar and radar radio waves that objects can be detected remotely and distance calculations can be done.
 Radars operate at different frequencies, depending on the objects to be detected.
 In studies and research of precipitation weather radars at C-band or 5:35 GHz are used.